r-Techsupport/rTS_Wiki/docs/disks/data-recovery/data-recovery.md

 - My laptop screen broke so I can't see anything
 - I cannot log into Windows for some reason

-For these issues, you can [recover files with a Live Linux Session](/docs/disks/data-recovery/reading-linux).
+For these issues, you can [recover files by attaching your disk to another computer](/docs/disks/data-recovery/drive-dock) or [recover files with a Live Linux Session](/docs/disks/data-recovery/reading-linux).

 ### My disk is visible but inaccessible
 You have a drive that is visible in Windows but it has no data on it.
 This may be because: